TSNCRPNTR/Ombot/README.md

 Along with that, it’s got some secret responses, hidden in the code for only I to see.
 Try doing something like /beep, /boop, or /hey ombot.

 It was good to get back in and relearn some python.
-I had a bit of experience when I was super young, but nothing more than "wow I printed a list," so i'm glad to see how far my coding's come.
+I had a bit of experience when I was super young, but nothing more than "wow I printed a list," so I'm glad to see how far my coding's come.

 (also yeah, the code could use some cleaning up, I made half of it in my calc class, and the other half at 1am, cut me some slack)